 However, while live trees are biodegradable, they are also often dumped in the trash, contributing to waste in landfills.
 This can make it difficult to biodegrade, adding to increased greenhouse gas emissions.

 Another sustainable choice for Christmas trees is to rent a potted tree or potted plants which you can reuse.
 These trees are more gentle on the environment.
 You can weigh your options and choose which works best for a more zero-waste Christmas.

-Focusing on the lights, you can switch from the traditional incandescents to LED lights.
+Focusing on the lights, you can switch from the traditional incandescent to LED lights.
 LED lights use less energy helping you to save electricity at home, and can last longer.

 Sending greeting cards to family and friends is a great way to stay in touch and keep memories even after the holiday is long gone.
 However, holiday greeting cards have a short life span and end up in the bin.

 For more zero-waste options, you can go for cards made of recycled paper or eco-friendly paper.
-Avoid cards made of ribbons, foils, and other embellishments as they can't go in the recycling bin.
-You can also opt for paperless options like e-cards.
+Avoid cards made of ribbons, foils, and other embellishments, as they can't go in the recycling bin.
+You can also opt for paperless options like e-cards or shop specifically for eco-friendly Christmas cards.
 You can turn those lovely messages and photos into an e-card and send them to your friends and family via email or social media.

 What’s a holiday without some good food?
 If you are hosting a party or planning a family dinner, you know how important it is to make mealtime memorable.
 For the holidays, try some zero-waste cooking.
 This means you need to plan your holiday meals and buy only what you need.